Handlebars-Net/Handlebars.Net/README.md

 Check out the [handlebars.js documentation](http://handlebarsjs.com) for how to write Handlebars templates.

-Handlebars.Net doesn't use a scripting engine to run a Javascript library - it **compiles Handlebars templates directly to IL bytecode**.
+handlebars.csharp doesn't use a scripting engine to run a Javascript library - it **compiles Handlebars templates directly to IL bytecode**.
 It also mimics the JS library's API as closely as possible.

 ## Install

-    dotnet add package Handlebars.Net
+    dotnet add package handlebars.csharp

 ## Usage